ahmadelbaba/HealthyHearts/README.md

 Finally clusters will be generated again based on the outcome from PCA.

-#### **CODE SUMMARY:**
+#### **Code Summary:**

+Access Unsurpervised ML code here: [Healthy Hearts Unsupervised ML](https://github.com/ahmadelbaba/HealthyHearts/blob/fabdc6fab35930223679ae2af621a7e816f866ab/02_Unsupervised_ML.ipynb)

 1. Preprocessing:
-    - Replaced "Yes" with 1 and "No" with 0
+    - Re-encoded "Yes" and "No" with 1's and 0's
     - Used sklearn LabelEncoder to encode "Sex" "AgeCategory" and "GenHealth" fields
     - Set object datatypes to string datatype
-    - Filtered out responders without Heart Disease and saved results in a new DataFrame
+    - Filtered out respondents without Heart Disease and saved results in a new DataFrame
     - Used get_dummies ton "the Diabetic" field
     - Scaled data using StandardScaler fit_transform function